 - Ensuring that we do not act (and is not perceived to act) in an inconsistent, arbitrary or opaque manner in seeking s106 Agreements.

 The successful implementation of these procedures and practices depends on:

 - Fostering support from service providers/beneficiaries and the development community through strengthening joint working protocols;

 - Training for officers in the potential and limitations of s106 Agreements and effective negotiation skills;

 - Building new capacity and capability into existing legal, administrative and monitoring systems;

-- A solid evidence base to support the council’s values towards compliance and good governance.
+- A solid evidence base to support our values towards compliance and good governance.

-Standard templates and clauses are available in Word format, on request, from the council and included as templates within this Framework.
+Standard templates and clauses are available in Word format, on request, and included as templates within this framework.
 The unilateral template can be amended where necessary for Hertsmere only obligations.